 Using gel polish for the first time can seem daunting, and there are a few no-no’s that we need to avoid.
 Read on to get the inside scoop on our tips and tricks for using gel polish, that will give you a perfect manicure on your first attempt.

 It may sound surprising, but your prep time should take up at least a third of your whole nail session.
-Make sure you push back your cuticle (not too far- it shouldn’t hurt!) with a cuticle pusher and if you want, snip off the dead cuticle with some cuticle nippers.
-Make sure you’re only snipping off dead tissue though, to avoid bleeding and infection.
+Make sure you push back your cuticles (not too far- it shouldn’t hurt!) with a cuticle pusher and scrape the dead cuticle off the nail plate.

 We then need to buff the nail with a nail buffer, so that your gel polish has something to stick to, making your manicure last longer.
 Remember- you are trying to rough up your nails, not make them smooth.

-The final step in your prep is crucial, we need to make sure there is absolutely no dust or debris left on your nails from buffing.
+The final step in your prep is crucial, we need to make sure there is absolutely no dust, debris, oils or creams left on your nails from buffing and everyday use, your gel won’t stick if there are any of this left on your nails.
 Soak a cotton pad or dip a brush in acetone and apply it to the nail until it’s dry.
 This bit can look a little scary as the nail gets dehydrated but don’t worry- it doesn’t last forever and is an important step.

 When applying the gel polish, the general rule to follow is that less is more.
 Applying more thin layers is better than fewer thick layers.
 We need to remember that gel nail polish is different from classic nail polish, so it doesn’t require a super thick coat.
 The beauty of using gel is that curing between coats means that if you mess up and apply too much, we can simply remove the whole layer and start again.